Chinoiserie: History

 Chinoiserie entered European art and decoration in the mid-to-late 17th century; the work of Athanasius Kircher influenced the study of Orientalism.
 The popularity of chinoiserie peaked around the middle of the 18th century when it was associated with the Rococo style and with works by François Boucher, Thomas Chippendale, and Jean-Baptist Pillement.
 It was also popularized by the influx of Chinese and Indian goods brought annually to Europe aboard English, Dutch, French, and Swedish East India Companies.
 There was a revival of popularity for chinoiserie in Europe and the United States from the mid-19th century through the 1920s, and today in elite interior design and fashion.

 Though usually understood as a European style, chinoiserie was a global phenomenon.
-Local versions of chinoiserie were developed in India, Japan, Persia, and particularly Latin America.
+Local versions of chinoiserie were developed in India, Japan, Iran, and particularly Latin America.
 Through the Manila galleon trade, Spanish traders brought large amounts of Chinese porcelain, lacquer, textiles, and spices from Chinese merchants based in Manila to New Spanish markets in Acapulco, Panama, and Lima.
 Those products then inspired local artists and artisans such as ceramicists making Talavera pottery at Puebla de Los Angeles.

 Chinoiserie had some parallel in "occidenterie", which was Western styled goods produced in 18th century China for Chinese consumers.
 Although this was a notable interest of the Kangxi Emperor and Qianlong Emperor, as shown by the architecture of Xiyang Lou, it was not restricted only to the court.
 "Occidenterie" artifacts and art were accessible to a wider variety of consumers, as they were domestically produced.